manan2002/ChipItOut/README.md

 ## In progress

-- One auth template to incorporate both singup and login using tabs.
+- Working on register template
-- Refactor css and js to proper positions.
+- Generating color theme.